 WHAT IS GEOSTEERING?

 Geosteering in general is drilling a horizontal wellbore that ideally is located within or near preferred layers of rock.
 As interpretive analysis performed while drilling or after drilling, geosteering determines and communicates a wellbore's stratigraphic depth location in part by estimating local geometric bedding structure.
-Early geosteering was performed mostly with interpretation from cuttings samples, paper well logs, structure maps, rough sketches and 2D trigonometry.
-Modern geosteering normally incorporates multiple dimensions of information, including insight from highly quantitative correlation methods.
-Ultimately, today's geosteering methods provide explicit approximation to the location of nearby geologic beds in relation to a wellbore or coordinate system, and as such, help to explain rock/wellbore completion and subsequent oil/gas/water/frac fluid-flow observations from or into rock.
+Early geosteering was performed mostly as inference from cuttings samples, paper well logs, structure maps, rough sketches, and 2D trigonometry.
+Modern geosteering normally incorporates more sources of information and insight from now-evolved quantitative correlation methods.
+Ultimately, today's geosteering provides explicit approximation to the location of nearby geologic beds in relation to a wellbore or coordinate system, and as such, helps to explain rock/wellbore completion and subsequent oil/gas/water/frac fluid-flow observations from or into rock.